aiekick/plantuml-switcher/README.md

 - No known issues at the moment.
 If you encounter any bugs or unexpected behavior, please open an issue on the repository.

+## Config

+For some users, the default key '²' will not been defined after install
+So you need to map a key for the shortcut 'plantuml-switcher.relation'

 ## Usage

 == Line switching ==